Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-13. Expand "Common HTTP Features" and make sure that every box is checked.
-Click OK and installation should start.
+13. Expand 'Common HTTP Features' and ensure that every box is checked.
+Click OK, and the installation will start.
 </p>

 <p>